– Activities to avoid and change,

 In yoga, Spinx is a good start.
-A version of this was suggested by physical therapist for many years before yoga had its surge in popularity.
+Physical therapists suggested a version of this for many years before yoga had its surge in popularity.

-The Spinx pose is gentle, gives you lots of control and it is easy to do.
+The Spinx pose is gentle, gives you lots of control, and is easy to do.
 Pulling in your abdomen and taking your shoulders back to open your abdomen adds a bit extra to the stretch.

 This Upward-Dog position is a good next step.
 She does a great job of lifting up with moderate bending and without pressing the hips into the mat.
-Pressing hips into the mat may create pressure on the discs and sharp pain in the low back.
+Conversely, pressing hips into the mat may create pressure on the discs and sharp pain in the low back.

 I’d love your feedback on how this works for you